Since 1876, Deadwood has been entertaining travelers.

-Roulette.
-It’s a game of chance.
+Roulette is a game of chance.
 It’s also one of the many games you’ll find in historic Deadwood—a Wild West town famous for taking chances.
-In 1876, fortune seekers took their chance when they came looking for gold and settled in the rough and tumble camp of Deadwood.
-For many, just walking down the street was taking a chance.
+In 1876, fortune seekers took a chance when they came looking for gold and settled in the rough and tumble camp of Deadwood.

 Today, visitors to this national historic landmark will find plenty of the Wild West without any of the danger.
 Walk the cobblestone-lined Main Street where you’ll meet Old West re-enactors who bring history to life.
 Visit Mount Moriah Cemetery to learn how western legends met their end.
 The cemetery is the final resting place of Wild Bill Hickok, Calamity Jane and Seth Bullock.
-Born in Missouri in 1852, Calamity Jane was known for her sharp-shooting, fondness for wearing men's clothes and love of drinking.
-In 1901, she even appeared in Buffalo Bill's Wild West Show that performed at the Pan-american Exposition.
-She insisted that she took part in campaigns against Native Americans, but her stories were not always corroborated.
 Discover all of Deadwood’s stories and legends in one of three world-class museums.

 Homestake Gold Mine

 Lead’s venerable Homestake Gold Mine operated for 120 years.
 Until it closed in 2002 it was the largest and deepest gold mine in North America.
 Today it houses the Sanford Deep Underground Science and Engineering Laboratory (DUSEL).
 Take a tour of the above ground operation and stand on the viewing platform overlooking the deep open pit mine.
-Hear stories about the miners as you ride from the visitor center to the mine.
-An exhibit at the visitor center showcases the particle physics research they do.
+Hear stories about the miners as you ride through historic neighborhoods en route from the visitor center to the mine.
+An exhibit at the visitor center showcases the particle physics research they do deep in the mine.
 605-584-3110; www.homestakevisitorcenter.com

 For More Information: